Dr Adam ChambersPrincipal Scientist

 Mine completed her BSc in Biomedical Sciences at Oxford Brookes University where she first gained an interest in baculovirus research whilst carrying out her undergraduate project with Prof Linda King.
 She then moved to London to study for her MSc in Infection and Immunity at the University College London before securing a PhD position as part of a collaboration between Oxford Brookes University, the BBSRC Pirbright Institute and OET.
 This project concerned investigating the antigenic structure of African horse sickness virus (AHSV) VP2 protein which provides the groundwork for generating baculovirus-based AHSV vaccines.
 Mine came to work for OET in 2016 and carries out essential research in the production of a vaccine towards CCHF virus and also the development of gene therapies against type I diabetes.

 Leo received his BSc in Biotechnology at Oxford Brookes University, which included a year’s placement working at the Centre of Ecology and Hydrology (CEH).
 After this he started work at Allergy Therapeutics as part of the quality control and research & development division.
 He was then accepted for a funded PhD position at Oxford Brookes University to work with Prof Linda King on understanding the functional role of a highly expressed baculovirus protein, P10.
 Shortly afterwards Leo joined OET part-time in 2017 before moving to full-time employment in early 2018.
-He previously worked with OET’s UK-Mexico collaboration (TRANSDIA) to investigate the use of baculovirus in the development of gene therapies for diabetes type I and is currently working on the company services.
+Now he is one of the senior scientists within the company who helps with the contract service work.